suinaowawa/Image-Processing-Project/README.md

 2. Feature extraction, histogram of oriented gradients (HOG) and local binary pattern (LBP) are used to represent the image in the log-polar coordinate system.
 3. Classification using support vector machines (SVM) and multilayer perceptron (MLP) classifiers.

+## Dataset
+This project uses [German Traffic Sign Recognition Benchmark (GTSRB)](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset#Overview) , which is a Large, lifelike traffic signs database that many people used to compare and illustrate the single-image, multi-class classification problem.
+Specifically, we used [GTSRB_Final_Training_Images dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset#Downloads), which has 39209 images of 43 classes in total.
+For simplicity, we split this dataset into 26465 of training data points, 2941 validation data points and 9803 testing data points.
+The following part we run different experiments to compare different methods.
+Specifically, we compare the cartesian coordinate and log-polar transform, HOG, LBP and combining features, different classifiers in terms of accuracy and time.
+The experiments are done on a computer with 8th Gen Intel® Core™ i7-8650U 1.90GHz.

 ## Performance analysis
 1. Cartesian vs. Log-polar